 When you plant your garlic, what you will be doing is growing garlic from cloves, so take one clove off the bulb and plant it into the prepared bed.
 Remember, just like flower bulbs, the pointy end of the clove goes up.
 You will want to plant the garlic clove about 8 to 10 inches down in the dirt.
 Space them about 6 to 8 inches apart.

 How Does Garlic Grow in the Winter?

 When to Harvest Garlic

 In late spring or early summer, your garlic plant will start to flower.
 Let it flower.
-Once the flower is dead and the leaves have browned one-half to two-thirds of the way down the stem, dig your garlic up.
+Once the flower is dead and the leaves have browned one-half to two-thirds of the way down the stem, dig up your garlic.
 This should happen no later than July.

 The mystery of how to grow garlic in warmer climates is not really a mystery at all.
 With the right varieties and the right planting schedule, you too can be growing garlic in the garden.